 FROM PADDOCK TO PARKLAND

-Beverley and Graham Thompson have devoted three decades to transforming their Mt Wilson garden from a back paddock to a parkland.
+Beverley and Graham Thompson spent three decades transforming their Mt Wilson garden from a paddock to a parkland.

 When the Thompsons first visited the Mt Wilson property that was to become their home in the NSW Blue Mountains, their responses could not have been more opposite.
 Beverley saw a block that was bare except for marauding masses of blackberries, bracken, thornbush and native undergrowth.